Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/docker.md

     ```bash
     $ docker run -d --name kong-ee-database \
-                  --network=kong-net \
+                  --network=kong-ee-net \
                   -p 5432:5432 \
                   -e "POSTGRES_USER=kong" \
                   -e "POSTGRES_DB=kong" \
                   postgres:9.6
     ```

-7. To make the license data easier to handle, export it as a shell variable.
+8. To make the license data easier to handle, export it as a shell variable.
 Please note that **your license contents will differ**!
 Users with Bintray accounts should visit `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files` to retrieve their license.
 Trial users should download their license from their